Mansour bin Abdulaziz Al Saud: Death

+Prince Mansour had some health issues and went to India for treatment in June 1943.
+Prince Muhammad and Abdullah Suleiman, his father's advisor, accompanied him in this visit.
+He also visited Palestine for health issues in October and in November 1943.

 Prince Mansour died of a heart attack in Paris on 2 May 1951.
-However, a USA diplomatic cable dated 2006 claims that he died of alcohol poisoning after a party hosted by his half-brother and governor of Riyadh Nasser bin Abdulaziz.
-It is further reported that upon hearing of this event, King Abdulaziz threw Prince Nasser in jail who subsequently lost his post and never returned to public life.
 Concerning the cause of Prince Mansour's death there are two other reports arguing that he died of kidney disease.

 Prince Mansour was buried in Al Adl cemetery in Mecca.